These big, chunky golden cookies dotted with Mini Eggs make the perfect Easter treat - though frankly we're happy to eat them all year.

 - 100g light brown sugar

 - 200g self-raising flour

 - 1 pack of Mini Eggs

-Preheat oven 180°C/350°F/Gas Mark 4 and line a baking tray with greaseproof paper.In a large mixing bowl add all the ingredients (expect the Mini Eggs) and mix together using a wooden spoon or clean hands to form a dough.
+- Preheat oven 180°C/350°F/Gas Mark 4 and line a baking tray with greaseproof paper.In a large mixing bowl add all the ingredients (except the Mini Eggs) and mix together using a wooden spoon or clean hands to form a dough.

-If you want to make these cookes extra chocolaty swap 50g of the self-raising flour for cocoa powder instead, for chocolate cookies
+To make these cookies extra chocolatey, swap 50g of the self-raising flour for cocoa powder instead and make them double chocolate cookies.

 Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.